mattermost/mattermost-developer-documentation/site/content/blog/2019-10-21-localizing-matterpoll/index.md

     "translation": "Settings"
   }
 ```
 These translations would then be accessible in the Go code with a translation function (`T("settings_title")`).
 This leads to a loose coupling between the translations string in the translation file and in the code.
-Unfortunately developers tend to forget to add a translation string or misspell the id.
+Unfortunately developers tend to forget to add a translation string, or they misspell the ID.

 V2 fixed this by defining the translations string in the code and automatically extracting it into the translation file.
 This greatly improves the developer experience.
 In addition, there are now **two** translation files for every language.
 For example, German has `active.de.json`, which contains already translated strings, and `translate.de.json`, which contains strings that have to be translated.
 They are either newly-added strings or strings where the text changed. `goi18n` helps with auto-populating these files.